 - Age-related declines

 While many factors contribute to safety on the road, driver health and fitness to drive is an important consideration.
 Above all, drivers must meet certain medical standards to ensure their health status does not unduly increase their crash risk.

 Assessing Fitness to Drive, a joint publication of Austroads and the National Transport Commission (NTC), details the medical standards for driver licensing for use by health professionals.
 For more information, visit the Austroads website.

 Moreover, the standards and medical requirements vary from state to state.

 Meanwhile in response to the evolving novel coronavirus (COVID-19) situation, Uber has decided to permanently close all Greenlight Hubs within Australia effective 19 May 2020.

 In summary, all Rideshare companies require a commercial vehicle driver medical.
-You can book these medical assessments at any Jobfit.
+You can book these medical assessments at nominated Jobfit centres.

-In conclusion, please contact us and Request a Passenger Vehicle Driver Medical.
+In conclusion, book and pay online for a Passenger Vehicle Driver Medical.